oVirt/ovirt-node-ng/docs/book/getting-started.md

     make image-install

-This will install the previously generated squashfs image to the `ovirt-node-appliance-auto-install.qocw2` disk image.
+This will install the previously generated squashfs image to the `ovirt-node-ng-auto-install.qocw2` disk image.
 The auto-installation ensures that LVM Thin is used, otherwise the upgrade and rollbacks would not work.

 This disk image can be booted in KVM and used for debugging and testing.

-**NOTE:** A root password can be set in the `ovirt-node-appliance-auto-install.ks.in` kickstart _before_ the install.
+**NOTE:** A root password can be set in the `ovirt-node-ng-auto-install.ks.in` kickstart _before_ the install.

 ## Making Changes

-The appliance image itself is defined by the `ovirt-node-appliance.ks` file.
+The appliance image itself is defined by the `ovirt-node-ng.ks` file.
 Any change to that file will lead to a change in the appliance.

-Note that some changes (i.e. root password) might be overriden or deactivated at installation time by directives in the `ovirt-node-appliance-auto-installation.ks`.
+Note that some changes (i.e. root password) might be overriden or deactivated at installation time by directives in the `ovirt-node-ng-auto-installation.ks`.

 Once you did a change you can commit the change and post it to [oVirt Gerrit](http://gerrit.ovirt.org) for review.